kkonkel23/Blackjack/README.md

 ## Objectives:
 * Create a game of Blackjack that accurately resembles playing the game with a physical deck of cards.

+## Description:
+* Blackjack is a simple card game between the players and the dealer to see who can get the closest to 21 without busting(going over 21).

 ## Technology Used:
 * HTML
 * CSS